 All of the VHS public spaces are reserved for patients and their families.
-In order to send a confidence-building message of reassurance, professionalism, and service, employees/ volunteers/ students/instructors are asked to take breaks and hold conversations in employee designated areas, such as break rooms, the employee cafeteria, etc. Students/ instructors are NOT permitted to loiter in the sitting areas located on the first floor.
+In order to send a confidence-building message of reassurance, professionalism, and service, employees/ volunteers/ students/instructors are asked to take breaks and hold conversations in employee designated areas, such as break rooms, the employee cafeteria, backstage areas, etc. Students/ instructors are NOT permitted to loiter in any visitor waiting areas, including the knuckles of each floor.